cluoma/Pico2Maple-fw/docs/controller_layouts.md

 ## Picotool Upload

+### Picotool

+`picotool` is an application provided by Raspberry Pi to interact with Pico devices and firmwares.

+Pre-compiled `picotool` binaries are available through the [pico-sdk-tools](https://github.com/raspberrypi/pico-sdk-tools) repository.

+### Upload via Picotool

 Direct uploads are a two step process.

 * Create and download your custom mapping using the [Pico2Maple Controller Mapper](https://cluoma.github.io/Pico2Maple-config/) webpage.